SpongePowered/SpongeDocs/source/plugin/practices.rst

 Plugin Interoperability
 =======================

-An explanation of how to communicate with other plugins, *coming soon*.
+An explanation of how to communicate with other plugins, *TBA*.